 Alongside representing individual clients, the Clinic’s extensive legal activities include drafting legislation regarding asylum policy in Israel; submitting Supreme Court petitions; and collaborating with other leading NGOs to advance policy and legislation that protect Israel’s vulnerable refugee and asylum seeker community.
 Participating students are deeply engaged in case work.
 Their work includes preparing asylum applications and statements of claim; representing clients in interviews and hearings at the Population and Immigration Authority and/or other government agencies; developing legal strategies; and accompanying the Clinic’s lawyers to court.

 In 2008, the Refugee Rights Clinic received the Emil Grunzweig Human Rights Award.
-The award is made annually by the Association for Civil Rights in Israel (ACRI) to "an individual or NGO that has made a unique contribution to the advancement of human rights in Israel"
+The award is given annually to "an individual or NGO that has made a unique contribution to the advancement of human rights in Israel".